 The EU introduced a set of proposals to align the EUs climate, taxation, energy, and transport policies to support achieving this aim.
-The European Climate Law made these targets legally binding, which also includes achieving a reduction in net greenhouse gas emissions of at least 55% by 2030 compared to 1990 levels.
+The European Climate Law made these targets legally binding, and also includes a commitment to achieving a reduction in net greenhouse gas emissions of at least 55% by 2030 compared to 1990 levels.